S1mpleCase/nlpProject/README.md

 ## Run with Python
 If you want to change the dataset, please change the file name in the file `examples3.5`.

+For example:

+if you change from an English dataset to a Chinese dataset, please change the code: `LANG = 'EN'` to `LANG = 'CH'` in `ellipsisBatch.py`.

 ```bash
 python code/ellipsisBatch.py data/examples3.5 gpt-35-turbo 500 1
 ```